djalbat/the-occam-user-manual/content/getting-started/installing-the-cli-tools.md

 ## Installing the CLI tools

-CLI stands for command line interface and CLI tools are the ones that do not have a GUI, instead running directly inside a terminal or command prompt.
+CLI stands for command line interface.
+CLI tools are the ones that do not have a GUI, instead running directly inside a terminal or command prompt.
 Occam has two, namely a package manager and called `open`; and a verifier called simply `verify`.
 Installing them both is done by way of `npm` and is easy enough, although there are caveats.

 The first caveat is that if you are using a unixy operating system, and this includes MacOS, then you will probably need to prepend `sudo` to the installation commands.
-The reason for this is that the tools are installed globally and the directory for globally installed npm packages, is restricted.
+The reason for this is that the tools are installed globally and the directory for globally installed npm packages is restricted.
 Prepending `sudo` to the install commands therefore ensures that the installation can go ahead.
 There is an argument that says that you should not use such a directory and instructions can be found on the Internet to configure `npm` to use others.
 However, in all honesty, if you trust the package in question then it is not worth the bother.